MarkLee7916/Tetris-with-AI/README.md

 <br>

+Tooling: <br>
+To get bundle.js I compiled my .ts files to .js files, and then bundled together using browserify I haven't included my package.json because the project has no dependencies

 Controls: <br>
 The keyboard arrows map onto movements (i.e left key arrow moves the tetrimono left etc) <br>
 The 'h' key lets you hold tetriminos <br>